JaredGill/Data_Collection_Crypto/README.md

 - As this data changes every second, this project attempts to scrape at 12:00 every day to create some historical data.
 - The images were saved by iterating between 2 lists, both of which had strings added as the coins were scraped so all positions in list will be linked to another.
 - E.g. Bitcoin is 1st in market rank so its name and link will be at position 0 in both lists.
+- To save on AWS refer to AWS S3 and RDS sections.

 ## Inheritance
 The structure of the project was one child class (CoinScraper) inherits from two parent classes(General_Scraper and AWS_Data_Storage).
 This required several stapes: